ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Python.rst

 Example
 ^^^^^^^
 Here is a step-by-step example on NT.
 In this example, we create a virtual environment called ``foo``, where we want to use the SciPy library.
-The SciPy library is provided by the ``python-scientific/3.10.4-foss-2022a`` toolchain (this can be verified using ``ml spider python-scientific/3.10.4-foss-2022a``).
+The SciPy library is provided by the ``python-scientific/3.10.4-foss-2022a`` toolchain (the inclusion of SciPy can be verified using ``ml spider python-scientific/3.10.4-foss-2022a``).
 We install an additional Python package (the fictional ``my_extra_package``).

 ::